 If you always thought Apple gadgets never fail… you are quite wrong.
-Sure, Apple’s technologies can impress, but it’s still created by humans in China, not by alien’s from Alpha Centauri… So?
-As everything in this world, it may fail for no specific reason!
-In this article I want to share a story of one failed AirPods Pro and how I managed to “fix it”.
+Sure, Apple’s technologies can impress, but it’s still created by humans in China, not by aliens from Alpha Centauri… So?
+Like everything in this world, it may fail for no specific reason!
+In this article, I want to share a story of one failed AirPods Pro and how I managed to “fix it”.

 Long story short, my wife complained that one of her AirPods Pro is not working (to be exact – the Right one).

 Below are the steps that I followed in order to solve the problem.

 I was pretty sure the problem with not working AirPod was related to the software side… So I tried to reset AirPods to factory settings.

 Frankly saying, it’s probably the only thing you can do, and in most cases, it solves the problem.
 So, this is the first step you should try.